mbezjak/napalm/README.md

     $ make
     $ sudo make install

+## Uninstall
+    $ sudo make uninstall

+You can also remove any installed program by removing NAPALM_USER_HOME and NAPALM_PROGRAMS_DIR directories (see configuration section below).

 ## Required dependencies
 napalm is written as a bash script therefore executing in any linux distribution shouldn't be a problem.
 However, make sure that `wget` and `unzip` are